Ezazhel/cgm/README.md

 Here is more information on how to create a key : https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token

+### Known issue
+It happens search/repositories in:name search on the full_name property.
+If you try to filter using name=jquery and issues title contains test you'll receive "testswarm" repositories.
+The fullname of this repo is : jquery/testswarm

 ### Improvement
 This app could be improve by re-using components between feature (we re-use stylesheet but we could have component||directive instead)